 Editor’s Note: This is a guest post by Vu Lam, CEO of QASymphony.
-Author has a great point about the state of the current test management tools in the market and highlights the importance of a tool having some core features that the testers want.
+The author has a great point about the state of the current Test Management Tools in the market and highlights the importance of a tool having some core features that the testers want.

-As software development adapts to the agile methodology and increasingly makes its way into the cloud, we are seeing more and more ALM (Application Lifecycle Management) tools coming onto the market.
+As Software Development adapts to the agile methodology and increasingly makes its way into the cloud, we are seeing more and more ALM (Application Lifecycle Management) tools coming onto the market.
 Analyst firm, Gartner predicts worldwide enterprise software spending of $297 billion this year, up 6.4% compared to 2012.
 There is a huge amount of competition in this space.

 One area that’s being left behind in the rush to secure those dollars, is test management functionality.

 All too often ALM solutions are based on the needs of software developers and they fail to take the opinions of professional testers into account.
-When test management tools are added to a package as an afterthought, they rarely cover all the bases for an effective test cycle, much less a complete project spanning months, or even years.
+When Test Management Tools are added to a package as an afterthought, they rarely cover all the bases for an effective test cycle, much less a complete project spanning months, or even years.

-Now that software development, in many cases, is extending well beyond production release, the requirements for test teams handling regression testing, and potentially the roll out of new features into a live platform, are growing ever more complex.
+Now that Software Development, in many cases, is extending well beyond production release, the requirements for test teams handling Regression testing, and potentially the rollout of new features into a live platform, are growing ever more complex.
 So what are the key factors for testers seeking test management software and tools?

-Essential Features of Test Management Tools
+Essential Features Of Test Management Tools

 It also has to be flexible enough to cater to a variety of different situations.
 Different projects have different testing needs and the tools should be able to adapt to different testing processes.
 Filling in unneeded fields, repeating unnecessary test cases or extraneous steps is a waste of time and resources.

-Feature #2) Transparency and traceability
+Feature #2) Transparency And Traceability

 It’s no surprise to find that testers value the ability to trace every aspect of their work in the test management system.
 This provides solid accountability and a wealth of data that can be used to streamline testing and to plan for future projects.
-Good test management software will trace the full lifecycle of a defect or a requirement.
+Good Test Management software will trace the full lifecycle of a defect or a requirement.

-Creating a direct relationship between requirements and test cases, whether you have multiple requirements within a single test case, or multiple test cases to deal with a single requirement, is very important.
-Because of the repetition inherent in testing, making this relationship explicit can be a massive time saver.
+Creating a direct relationship between requirements and test cases, whether you have multiple requirements within a single test case, or multiple test cases to deal with a single requirement is very important.
+Because of the repetition inherent in the testing, making this relationship explicit can be a massive time saver.
 Clarity is good for efficiency.

-Feature #3) Assigning and tracking
+Feature #3) Assigning And Tracking

-It is vital that the clarity is extended to task assignment and tracking.
+It is vital that clarity is extended to task assignment and tracking.
 The ability to assign specific tasks to specific requirements or defects is obviously essential, but it should also be possible to track whether the action was performed and by whom.

 Testers should be able to filter the tasks and see at a glance what they are expected to work on next.
 Providing a variety of filters can also help test team leads and managers to get an overview of progress and generate useful reports that highlight what the test team is doing and where issues have been encountered.

 No two projects are the same, and that’s why flexibility in the test management solution that you choose is so important.
-If you find a solution that can combine that flexibility with traceability, usability, and transparency, then you should be well-armed to take on any testing challenge.
+If you find a solution that can combine that flexibility with traceability, usability, and transparency, then you should be well-armed to take on any testing challenges.

 About the Author:

-Vu Lam is CEO of QASymphony, a leading developer of Quality Management solutions for software developers and QA testers.
+Vu Lam is CEO of QASymphony, a leading developer of Quality Management solutions for Software Developers and QA testers.
 He was previously with First Consulting Group and was an early pioneer in Vietnam’s offshore IT services industry since 1995.

-Over to you:
+Over to you